Prince William cheers on 15 finalists of Earthshot Prize ahead of awards ceremony

 The finalists included a U.S. company that found a way to recycle polycotton fabrics, which makes up half of all textile waste.
 Others were an Indian company producing solar-powered dryers to help small farmers preserve crops and combat food waste; a scheme to plant, grow and digitally track trees in Sierra Leone’s capital Freetown where 70% of trees have been cut down amid urban sprawl; an anti-smog movement in Poland which has the dirtiest air in Europe and a U.K. company making low-emission tires for electric vehicles.

-The winners are chosen by a 13-member council of influential global figures including Jordan’s Queen Rania al Abdullah, Chinese business magnate Jack Ma, British fashion designer Stella McCartney, broadcaster David Attenborough, World Trade Organization chief Ngozi Okonjo-Iweale and former NBA star Yao Ming.
+The winners are chosen by a 13-member council that includes Jordan’s Queen Rania al Abdullah, Chinese business magnate Jack Ma, British fashion designer Stella McCartney, broadcaster David Attenborough, World Trade Organization chief Ngozi Okonjo-Iweale and former NBA star Yao Ming.

 William, 41, arrived Sunday for a four-day trip, his first in 11 years.
 The award ceremony is being held in Asia for the first time after the inaugural session in London and in Boston last year.
 He has said his wife, Kate, couldn't accompany him as she was helping their eldest son George with school exams.